datacarpentry/semester-biology/README.md

 ## Acknowledgements

-Development of this material is funded by [the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative](http://www.moore.org/programs/science/data-driven-discovery) through [Grant GBMF4563](http://www.moore.org/grants/list/GBMF4563) to Ethan White and
+Development of this template is funded by [the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative](http://www.moore.org/programs/science/data-driven-discovery) through [Grant GBMF4563](http://www.moore.org/grants/list/GBMF4563) to Ethan White and